When a statement is true, it is not defamatory

 Only animals who are irremediably suffering may be humanly euthanized

 Our Sandy was killed just a few days after this post on Facebook.

 Our little Sandy was trying so hard to please her,

 yet on Saturday, June 7th, the day after Cate Sacks deposited her final $ 2500 check,

 she drove Sandy to the shelter, past two other shelters, 30 miles from home.
 Claiming he was injured and unadoptable.
 Sacks drove past Bonita and El Cajon shelters.
 Delivered him to

 Chula Vista Animal Shelter, where her friend, Linda Septon works.
 Cate had him killed and then lied to cover it up for months afterwards.
 Even going as far as sending fake progress reports to us after he was dead.
 And telling San Diego Animal Control to keep the investigation we requested from us.
-And there is more, we found via public records this is the third dog she's done this to.
+And there is more, we found via public records this is the 4th dog she's done this to.